Last updated: 9 Dec 2022

 The picture is from a postcard sent in 1913.

-Later owners were John Lambert and Sir Ralph Neville who eventually bequeathed the house to the Worshipful company of Skinners for charitable purposes.
+Later owners were John Lambert and Sir Ralph Neville.
+Sir Ralph's son, also Ralph Neville, bequeathed the house to the Worshipful Company of Skinners for charitable purposes.

 The Queen Elizabeth's Foundation for the disabled ran it as a mobility assessment centre but the property has been sold and is likely to be developed into an elderly care home.
 It is understood that many of the original features will be retained wherever possible.